HCsoft-RD/shaolin/README.md

 ###plot mappers
 These Dashboards provide everything you need to create new interactive plots with almost no code.

+### Plotly compatibility
+Define a custom plot layout using widgets and use the cufflinks library with a pandas DataFrame without writing a single line of code.

 # Upcoming features